simonr12/holbertonschool-shell/basics/README.md

-7-movethatfile contain a script who move the file named "betty" in /tmp to /tmp/my_first_directory 8-firstdelete contain a script who delete the files betty 9-firstdirdeletion contain a script who delete the directory called my_first_directory
+7-movethatfile contain a script who move the file named "betty" in /tmp to /tmp/my_first_directory 8-firstdelete contain a script who delete the files betty 9-firstdirdeletion contain a script who delete the directory called my_first_directory 10-back contain a script who change the directory to the previous one